opencoca/RIAC-eBrain-Flasher/README.md

 **Note**

-This is my first Python project.
-If you have constructive feedback as for how to improve the code please do reach out to me.

 ## Getting help
 In the unlikely event that you're stuck with this simple tool the best way to get help is to turn to the ["Tools and IDE" subforum on esp8266.com](http://www.esp8266.com/viewforum.php?f=22).